brodieG/r2c/README.md

 * Only `{r2c}` implemented counterpart functions may be used (currently: basic arithmetic operators and `sum`/`mean`)
-* Primary numeric inputs must be attribute-less (e.g. to avoid expectations of S3 method dispatch or attribute manipulation).
+* Primary numeric inputs must be attribute-less (e.g. to avoid expectations of S3 method dispatch or attribute manipulation), and any `.numeric` methods defined will be ignored[^10].
 * Future `{r2c}` counterparts will be limited to functions that return attribute-less numeric vectors of constant size (e.g. `mean`), or of the size of one of their inputs (e.g. like `+`, or even `quantile`).